Puppet-Finland/puppet-thunderbird/README.md

 same Mozilla Thunderbird configuration.
 The default configuration can then be overridden on a node-by-node basis.

-This module has been tested on Linux (Ubuntu 14.04) and Windows 7 64-bit.
+This module has been tested on Linux (Ubuntu 14.04, Debian 8-9) and Windows 7 64-bit.
 Other *NIX variants such as RedHat, Debian and FreeBSD as well as 32-bit Windows have not been tested, but should work out of the box or with minor modifications.
 Adding MacOS X support should be fairly straightforward.

 Currently there are a few limitations: